 Rotary Valves are tapered cylinders that turn around their own axle in the valve casing.
 These are the commonly used valves on traditional orchestral instruments for playing classical/romantic repertoire and of course these have always been the traditional standard to play German and Austrian folk music.
 During the last ten years rotary valves have been gaining popularity in the rest of the world to play all kinds of repertoire.

-I build modern, excellent playing rotary trumpets and flugelhorns with a striking appearance.
+We build modern, excellent playing rotary trumpets and hybrids with a striking appearance.
 The big advantage of the rotary valve is that all the position changes feel and sound nice and controlled/direct.
 Articulations are generally easier and it is easy to produce vocal sounding phrases in many different colours.

 A little about bore size